joppekroon/webcomponent-overview/README.md

   However, `currentScript` is only available when the script is initially being processed.
   So if you need the `ownerDocument` for code executing within a callback or event handler you'll have to store it for later use.
 * The [HTML import polyfill][polyfill_repo] exposes the `document` through `document._currentScript.ownerDocument` (note the underscore).
-  It will add a `HTMLImports.useNative` property to be able to detect which `ownerDocument` should be used.
+  It will add an `HTMLImports.useNative` property to be able to detect which `ownerDocument` should be used.

 ### <a name='Example'></a>Example